 Existing forests of Bangladesh absorbs more carbon than the total carbon produced in the country.
-As a cosigner party of 'Kyoto Protocol' the country could be asked for compensation from the developed countries for their extra carbon absorbed by country's forest (Mukul, 2007).
-According to Forest Department (FD) and some other sources (Hossain, 2005; Khan et al., 2007; Mukul et al., 2008) the area of forest land is about 2.53 million ha which is approximately 17.5% of the country's total surface area but according to Forest Resource Assessment 2005 this figure is only about 0.871 million ha (FAO, 2006; 2007).
+As a cosigner of 'Kyoto Protocol' the country could be asked for compensation from the developed countries for their extra carbon absorbed by country's forest (Mukul, 2007).
+According to Forest Department (FD) and some other sources (Hossain, 2005; Khan et al., 2007; Mukul et al., 2008) the area of forest land is about 2.53 million ha which is approximately 17.5% of the country's total surface area however the Forest Resource Assessment 2005 reveals it is only about 0.871 million ha (FAO, 2006; 2007).

-Sal forests covers huge area of central and eastern part of Bangladesh which constitute a unique biological diversity.
-They constitute 70- 75% "Sal" trees (shorea robusta) including several other valuable trees and herbaceous species (Ahmed, 2005).
-Agriculture is the main land-use in Bangladesh, comprising nearly 65% of the country's land area, followed by forests (17.5%), urban/built-up areas (7.9%), and water (9.6%) (Dey et al. 2012).
-Forests occupy about 2.53 million hectares (10.53% of the country's total land) in Bangladesh (Khan et al. 2007).
-Of these, 1.53 million hectares are under the jurisdiction of the Forest Department (FD) (Alamgir and Turton 2014) and remaining are unclassed state forests (0.73).

-million hectares) under the control of district administration and homestead forests (0.27 million hectares) owned by smallholder landowners (Khan et al. 2007).
+Sal forests covers vast area of central and eastern part of Bangladesh which constitute a unique biological diversity that constitute 70- 75% "Sal" trees (shorea robusta) including several other valuable trees and herbaceous species (Ahmed, 2005).
+Agriculture is the main land-use in Bangladesh, comprising nearly 65% of the country's land area, followed by forests (17.5%), urban areas (7.9%), and water bodies (9.6%) (Dey et al. 2012).
+The 17.5% of forest area equivalent to about 2.53 million hectares (10.53% of the country's total land) in Bangladesh (Khan et al. 2007).
+Among 2.53 million hectares, 1.53 million hectares are under the jurisdiction of the Bangladesh Forest Department (FD) (Alamgir and Turton 2014) and rests are unclassed state forests (0.73 million hectares) under the control of district administration and homestead forests (0.27 million hectares) owned by smallholder landowners (Khan et al. 2007).
 Most of the sal forests of Bangladesh are regenerated secondary forests (53%), followed by primary forests (30%) and planted (17%) forests (Mongabay 2014).
 The deciduous Sal forests are located on relatively plain lands in the central districts of Bangladesh and are dominated mainly by Sal (Shorea robusta).
 The sal forest covers 0.12 million ha which is 7.
 9% of total country forest and 0.8% of total country land.